lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

    transmission-qt

 from the terminal.
-The icon looks like a silver box outlined in red with a double pointed vertical arrow.
+The icon looks like a silver colored gear selection lever in a car.

 Customizing
 -----------